Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 Dry Your Memory Foam Mattress

-Since memory foam is so absorbent, any moisture trapped within the mattress can create a breeding ground for mold, viruses, and bacteria.
-It can also lead to odors.
+Since memory foam is so absorbent, any moisture trapped within the mattress can create a breeding ground for mold, viruses, bacteria, and odors.

 Keep Your Memory Foam Mattress Clean